Kolade-mikael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints hello wrld into standard out
+a script that writes hello world in standard output